andrealbinop/fitnesse-selenium-slim/README.md

 ```

 **Important:**
-* The **present** action will return false if timeout is reached and no element was found with the given selector. **not present** do the other way around.
+* If **[stop test on first failure](http://andreptb.github.io/fitnesse-selenium-slim/apidocs/com/github/andreptb/fitnesse/SeleniumFixture.html#stopTestOnFirstFailure-boolean-)** is disabled, **present** action will return false if timeout is reached and no element was found with the given selector.
 * Wait behavior using [FitNesse Slim action](http://www.fitnesse.org/FitNesse.FullReferenceGuide.UserGuide.WritingAcceptanceTests.SliM.ScriptTable) such as **check** and **check not** will only work properly if **selenium** table is used.

-#### Aborting test on first failure

-In some use cases, such as when you select an option that changes form fields in the page, if selenium can't select this option it wouldn't make sense to go on with the test.
-Since subsequent actions will respect **wait behavior**, this test would waste a lot of time executing actions even though it will fail for sure.

-To address this, the action **[stop test on first failure](http://andreptb.github.io/fitnesse-selenium-slim/apidocs/com/github/andreptb/fitnesse/SeleniumFixture.html#stopTestOnFirstFailure-boolean-)** can be enabled.
-This will abort all actions that come after the action that failed.
-Note that this flag is kept across tests and suites, so if this functionality is needed, it's wise to configure it properly in each suite or test **SetUp**.

 #### Browser downloads